httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Authority {#content-request-authority}

-The `@authority` derived component refers to the authority component of the target URI of the HTTP request message, as defined in {{SEMANTICS, Section 7.2}}.
+The `@authority` derived component refers to the authority component of the target URI of the HTTP request message, as defined in {{HTTP, Section 7.2}}.
 In HTTP 1.1, this is usually conveyed using the `Host` header, while in HTTP 2 and HTTP 3 it is conveyed using the `:authority` pseudo-header.
 The value is the fully-qualified authority component of the request, comprised of the host and, optionally, port of the request target, as a string.
-The component value MUST be normalized according to the rules in {{SEMANTICS, Section 4.2.3}}.
+The component value MUST be normalized according to the rules in {{HTTP, Section 4.2.3}}.
 Namely, the host name is normalized to lowercase and the default port is omitted.
 If used, the `@authority` component identifier MUST occur only once in the covered components.

 For example, the following request message: